 Priority of Access

-Preference in scheduling services is given to AZCC Members and Investigators with peer reviewed and competitively funded grants, to UA Investigators and then to external entities.
+Preference in scheduling services is given to UACC Members and Investigators with peer reviewed and competitively funded grants, to UA Investigators and then to external entities.

 All biological materials are potential biohazards, some more than others.